agabor/docs/_includes/php/analytics.md

 ParseAnalytics::track('error', ["code" => codeString]);
 ```

-Note that Parse currently only stores the first eight dimension pairsper call to `ParseAnalytics::track()`.
+Note that MSG currently only stores the first eight dimension pairsper call to `ParseAnalytics::track()`.